mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 All python programmers will be familiar with the container commonly called a "dictionary" (dict).
 Other sources call the same concept an "associative array" (Antelope) or "map container" (C++ and Java).
-Why that is important for MongoDB is simple:  the python binds for MongoDB (`pymongo`) used a dict to structure the content of what MongoDB calls a "document" AND pymongo uses dict containers as the base of its query language.
+Why that is important for MongoDB is simple:  the python bindings for MongoDB (`pymongo`) used a dict to structure the content of what MongoDB calls a "document" AND pymongo uses dict containers as the base of its query language.
 Two simple examples from the related tutorial notebook